lunes, 12 de noviembre de 2001

 y no me encuentres... te verás perdida.

-You can never get me out of your life
+You can never erase me from your life,

 (Pintura del artista español